mSpy Review 2024: Is This Parental Control App Any Good?

 • Lack of app usage limits: mSpy doesn’t let you set usage limits or track the time your kids spend on individual apps, a feature most other parental control apps have.
 You can only block the use of apps outright, and only on Android devices.

-• Limited social media monitoring on iOS: mSpy does a great job of monitoring social media apps on Android — I just wish it could do the same on iOS without having to buy the more expensive Ultimate plan. mSpy also doesn’t cover some key apps at all, including Reddit, Tumblr, and X (formerly Twitter).
+• Limited social media monitoring on iOS: mSpy does a great job of monitoring social media apps on Android — I just wish it could do the same on iOS without having to buy the more expensive Ultimate plan. mSpy also doesn’t cover some key apps at all, including Reddit and Tumblr.

 • Plans, pricing, and device coverage: mSpy’s website makes it difficult to figure out its plans and the features each plan has.
 In addition, mSpy is relatively expensive, with no free trial or plan or money-back guarantee.